hexagontk/hexagon/site/pages/maven.md

 * The [lean layout POM]

 ## Standard Parent POM
 This layout is the well-known standard one, it has more directories but its widely used.
+These are the features it provides:

 * Set up the Kotlin plugin
-* Define Hexagon dependencies' versions
-* Use [JUnit 5] and [MockK] for testing
+* Use [JUnit 5] and [Kotlin Test] for testing
 * Configure [Jacoco] coverage report

 ```xml